mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/options_pages_best_practices.md

 ## Details

-When writing options pages, it is important to remember that the page should initialize its content when activated, apply its changes when notified and optionally prvoide cancel support.
+When writing options pages, it is important to remember that the page should initialize its content when activated, apply its changes when notified and optionally provide cancel support.

 #### Content Initialization